kristjanvalur/py-asynkit/README.md

 ```

 `coro()` is actually a convenience function, invoking either `coro_eager()` or `async_eager()` (see below) depending on context.
+Decorating your function makes sense if you __always__ intend
+To _await_ its result at some later point.
+Otherwise, just apply it at the point
+of invocation in each such case.

 ### `coro_eager()`, `async_eager()`